Skip to main content

 • Requirements: Finished audio files, cover art, and metadata to the spec of whichever route you use (direct or aggregator)

 Spotify's audiobook business is still maturing, but the audience size is hard to ignore, and casual discovery alongside music is something dedicated audiobook apps cannot replicate.
-To publish an audiobook on Spotify with the widest secondary reach, going through a wide aggregator covers Spotify and other retailers in one upload.
+To publish an audiobook on Spotify with secondary reach beyond Spotify, confirm whether your chosen aggregator accepts the production package you have.

 Voices by INaudio (formerly Findaway Voices)